LKBotond/Banking-App/README.md

 **src/main/java/Classes/Helpers/Utils.java :** Contains helper methods to convert between data types

 ## Roadmap:

-1. I'll clean up the codebase so everything works more smoothly, especially the SQL integration bit.
-2. Currently authentication rellies on a password being exactly 16 bytes in length, so adding a propper key derivation (PBKDF2) is also on the horizon.
+1. Currently authentication rellies on a password being exactly 16 bytes in length, so adding a propper key derivation (PBKDF2) is also on the horizon.
-3. Currently transactions are handled between account ID's, I'm going to add card number generation /authentication and association as well.
+2. Currently transactions are handled between account ID's, I'm going to add card number generation /authentication and association as well.
-4. Rudimentary front end integration with secure communication
+3. Rudimentary front end integration with secure communication